 Status: In June, 2008, the Commission denied the request.
 FERC reiterated that the ISO’s procurement of A/S supports the use of the entire ISO control area and, therefore, it is appropriate to allocate the costs associated with this procurement to all load in the ISO control area.

-Expedited Reporting of SC Bidding (D)
+Expedited Reporting of SC Bidding

 To increase marker transparency, the ISO should consider modifying reporting rules for energy and ancillary service bids which are at or near the bidding caps.
 Repeatedly bidding at or near price caps, e.g., bidding $399.99/MWh when the price cap is $400/MWh, especially if such bids are for only a small fraction of supply, may be a form of hockey stick bidding designed to manipulate market prices and take advantage of temporary supply and demand conditions.
 Such bidding has been criticized in appellate decisions reviewing oversight of market based rates, and has been the basis for ordering more rapid disclosure of bids when prices hit caps.
 In the ERCOT system, when prices hit price caps, limits on disclosure, including entities who make such high bids, are removed.
 Thus, the release of data should be considered as an interrelated mechanism designed along with price caps to shine the sunlight of public scrutiny on sellers who attempt to set the prices at the highest permissible level.
 According to one report, once ERCOT began reporting suppliers who bid at a $300/MWh price cap level, the number of suppliers bidding at that cap level dropped by more than two-thirds.